 Why Did We Develop It?

 In an era when city and county budgets are mostly flat or shrinking, demands on our parks and recreation systems continue to grow.
-That means parks and recreation leaders need to go beyond demonstrating the obvious community benefits of great parks, but provide evidence-based reasons for public officials to invest in parks.
-This resource provides consolidated, accessible research that makes the case that an investment in parks is an investment in health.
+That means parks and recreation leaders need to go beyond demonstrating the obvious community benefits of great parks but provide evidence-based reasons for public officials to invest in parks.
+This resource offers consolidated, accessible research that makes the case that an investment in parks is an investment in health.

 How to Use the Communications Kit